filepress/proofOfConcept/source/posts/one.md

 layout: post
 date: 2016-04-30 14:59:07
 categories:
-  - Ein Baum in China
+  - Awesome Category
 tags:
   - Post
-  - Tage
+  - awesomeness
 ---

 An entry.
 Which is a nice thing to have.